-We realize that safety is an issue of critical importance to CRHS#13 families and the community, and one that must be addressed by the campus as a whole.
-The Collaborative will create a safe campus by sharing services and working closely with outside resources.
-We have already reached out to multiple community groups, including Aztecs Rising, which provides gang intervention services to at-risk students.
-They are willing to consider staffing a satellite office on our campus.
-In addition, we have begun working with the LAPD/Northeast Area and the Safe Passage program to ensure student safety to and from school.
-We recognize that CRHS#13 will draw students from neighborhoods with multiple gangs, and creating a safe, neutral zone on the campus is a top priority.
+We realize that safety is an issue of critical importance to STBE families and the community, and one that must be addressed by the campus as a whole.
+The collaborative will create a safe campus by sharing services and working closely with outside resources.
+We recognize that STBE will draw students from neighborhoods with multiple gangs, and creating a safe, neutral zone on the campus is a top priority.